 There’s no need to form some crazy system of code names.
-However, being lazy and simply naming your land trust as your full legal name or even worse your property address can backfire.
+However, being lazy and simply naming your land trust as your full legal name can backfire.
 Don’t be afraid to be creative with naming your land trust.
 For instance, you can name your land trust to sound like a vague fictional company, unrelated to anything in your personal or professional life.

 The do’s and don’ts of naming your land trust boil down to maintaining privacy and thinking ahead.
-Our legal team can assist you with the nitty gritty details of naming your trust as well as your larger estate planning and asset protection goals.
-Call us at 512.757.399 today for a consultation.
+Our legal team can assist you with the nitty gritty details of naming your trust, land trust basics, and your larger estate planning and asset protection goals.
+Contact us today for a consultation.

 Scott Royal Smith is an asset protection attorney and long-time real estate investor.
 He's on a mission to help fellow investors free their time, protect their assets, and create lasting wealth.